TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/SnakeRogueLikeDoc/Player Abilities.md

 This is where all player ability ideas will be held

+Idea: Colour each ability button by their types.
+eg:
+Buttons related to movement will be blue
+Buttons related to time will be green
+Buttons related to creating space will be red
+Buttons that does not really fit in these category will be yellow

+Ability Upgrades such as increasing the duration of the ability.
 ### Ability SlowTime

 There will be a base Ability Component cpp file.
 Each ability will inherit the base Ability Component.